spidersocks/unified-backend/content/en/faq/parent_admin_qna_examples.md

 Q: When can children start writing short stories?
 A: After Smart Spell Level 4, children can start writing short sentences.
 After Level 5, they learn to compose a short story on their own.

+---

+# Class logistics / sibling attendance

+Q: My older child may have sports practice on Saturday and I’m not sure of the time.
+Can I bring my younger child to class first?
+A: Dear parent,
+As our class arrangements are tailored to each child’s situation and classroom resources, we can’t confirm this online.
+Please contact our course consultant directly via official WhatsApp.
+They’ll promptly coordinate the best class arrangement for your children.
+Thank you for your understanding!